Receptionist | Ext. 100 | firstname.lastname@example.org

 Humanities Instructor | Ext.
 401 | email@example.com

-Carmen Healy is an English instructor in the Humanities department.
+Carmen Healy is an English and Creative Writing Instructor.
 Carmen holds a BA in English Literature from Oregon State University and a MA in English Language and Literature with a Certificate in Women’s Studies from the University of New Mexico.
-Carmen has taught college composition courses at UNM and CNM before joining the faculty at EMHS.
-Her interests include Victorian literature and culture, poetry, creative writing, and yoga.
-She is the faculty advisor for GLOW and the Doctor Who Club.
+Carmen taught college composition courses at UNM and CNM before joining the faculty at EMHS.
+Her interests include anything Victorian, poetry, reading as many books as possible while drinking delicious tea, creative writing, and yoga.
+She is the faculty advisor for SAGA and loves talking about books with young people.

 Business Manager | Ext.
 166 | firstname.lastname@example.org

 Nancy Holmquist is the Business Manager.
 Nancy holds a BA in Business Administration and has extensive experience in the private sector as well as school business.
 She is married, has three grown children, and four grandchildren.